breart/atlassian-connect-core/README.md

 ];
 ```

-Configure database and run the following:
+Configure the database and run:

 ```
 php artisan migrate